cloutcloutcloutclout/Software_Arch_CW/README.md

 # Run

-1 * Add a SQL source in application properties
+* Add a SQL source in application properties
-2 * clean and build again
+* CLEAN + BUILD gradle
-3 * run project
+* Run the project

+I aint even checked the JSP in the localhost yet so idk what it looks like lol